Theatre in the Victorian era

-Theatre in the Victorian era is regarded as history of theatre during the era ruled by Queen Victoria from 1837 to 1901.
+Theatre in the Victorian era is regarded as history of theatre in the United Kingdom during the reign of Queen Victoria from 1837 to 1901.
 It was a time during which literature and theatre flourished.
-During this era many new theatres and theatre schools were built.
-It was also during her reign when political reforms came into practice which led to the openness of theatre and literature.
+During this era, many new theatres and theatre schools were built, and political reforms came into practice which led to the openness of theatre and literature.
 Theatre openly displayed and played dramas relating to social problems.
 Generally it was a period which brought prosperity to the middle class of England, and started to challenge the old hierarchical order of the country.

 A theatre in Victorian England

 The Victorian era is the era of the reign of Queen Victoria.
 During this period of time, theatre flourished.
 According to Allardyce Nicoll, author of History of Late Nineteenth Century Drama, during this time theatres became very popular with masses.
 Theatrical atmosphere was not particularly restricted to certain classes of the society.
 One of the main reasons of masses attending the theatre was the improvement in the transportation system.
 The streets became safer for travelling at night time, Nicoll observes, which prolonged timing for the theatre.
 Plays could run for a longer time now.
 This all led to greater profits and an increase in the number of theatres.
 With an increase in theatre resulting from the increase in the number of spectators, production of stage plays and drama proceeded to surpass the quantity of dramas produced in the past periods.
-According to Nicoll “When rail and omnibus became popular the whole of the area north, south and west of London was brought into the association with theatre”.
-As a result, the number of ticket buyers increased many fold.
+According to Nicoll "When rail and omnibus became popular the whole of the area north, south and west of London was brought into the association with theatre".
+As a result, the number of ticket buyers increased dramatically.
 Typical audiences in those days were mostly the citizens from the lower section of the society, with some representation from the aristocracy.
 The great alteration, however, didn't come until the middle of the Victorian era.
-The greatest work done to improve theatre’s perception was done by none other than Queen Victoria.
-The Queen’s encouragements of the theatre not only pumped fresh air into the London theatre, but theatre was also understood as “something destined to yield a rich harvest in the future”.
+The greatest work done to improve theatre’s perception was done by Queen Victoria.
+The Queen’s encouragements of the theatre not only pumped fresh air into the London theatre, but theatre was also understood as "something destined to yield a rich harvest in the future".

 The theatre

+The new audiences demanded new theatres to be built in both the metropolitan and provincial areas.
+It was also the need of the time to remodel the old theatres.
+"Between 1860 and 1870 the Royalty, The Gaiety, The Charing Cross, The Globe, The Holborn, The Queen’s theatres were remodelled.
+Between 1870 and 1880 The Court, The Opera Comique and The Imperial were built."
+This brief list is proof of steadily increasing interest of the common public in the theatre.
+According to Allardyce, "there were nineteen theatres in London during the summer of 1851.
+Nearly half a century later, in 1899, London boasts sixty one theatres, thirty eight in the west end twenty-three in the nearby suburban districts."